Ending a Lease

 Note that once a lease is ended, there is no way to reactivate it.
 However, you can still edit and add transactions later if needed.

-1. On the main menu click Leasing and then click Active Leases.
+1. To end a lease, click Leasing on the main menu and then click Active Leases.

 3. Once in the lease Overview tab, click on the blue circle with three vertical dots in the top right corner and select End Lease.